csdambros/MSOM/README.md

 Implement and exemplify the use of multi-species occupancy models (MSOM)

-This project contains several builds of multi-species occupancy models and serves the purpose of 1 - Demonstrating the how MSOM workds
+This project contains several builds of multi-species occupancy models and serves the purpose of 1 - Demonstrating the how MSOM works
 2 - Showing how standard ecological data can be organized to run the models 3 - Showing how flexible the model is for several types of ecological data 4 - Creating a backbone for other users to improve the model (please create branches!)